 Key Points of the Green Card Lottery:

-• Eligibility: To participate, you must be a native of an eligible country with low rates of immigration to the U.S. Additional requirements include having at least a high school education or its equivalent, or having two years of work experience in an occupation that requires at least two years of training or experience.
+- Additional Requirements: The individual seeking a green card must have at least a high school education or its equivalent.
+You may also have two years of work experience in an occupation.
+This occupation must require at least two years of training or experience.

 Importance of Compliance and Timing: